keystonejs/keystone/docs/guides/hooks.md

 ### Putting it together

-In total there 13 _hook sets_ available.
+In total there are 13 _hook sets_ available.
 This table shows the _hook set_ relevant to each combination of _stage_ and _operation_:

 | Stage            | `create`        | `update`        | `delete`         | `authenticate`      | `unauthenticate` |